altanner/graphical-data-apps/site-build/content/posts/03layout.md

     st.write("This text is in our sidebar.")
 ```

 Here we are using `with` notation.
-This programming syntax is commonly used to make code cleaner and easier to read.
+This programming syntax makes the logical flow of your code easy to follow.
 It also automates some processes in the background, for example opening and closing resources.
-Writing Python for Streamlit, we will see that we use `with` blocks for many layout instructions, for example, `tabs` and `columns` and `expander`.
+We will use `with` blocks for many layout instructions, for example, `tabs` and `columns` and `expander`.
 See [the API docs](https://docs.streamlit.io/library/api-reference/layout) for more details.

 ### Columns
-[Columns](https://docs.streamlit.io/library/api-reference/layout) allow us to vertically partition the app.
-Columns must always be **created before they can be used**.
-This includes setting _how many_ columns you want, then placing code inside `with` blocks as appropriate, just as in the sidebar example.
+[Columns](https://docs.streamlit.io/library/api-reference/layout) allow us to vertically partition the layout.
+Unlike sidebars, **columns must always be created before they can be used**.
+We set _how many_ columns we want, then place code inside `with` blocks as appropriate, just as in the sidebar example.
 Here we are creating two columns:

 ```Python
 column1, column2 = st.columns(2)
 ```

-and then we can place items into those columns, for example"
+and then we can place items into those columns, for example:

 ```Python
 with column1: